cedric-detienne/Autistic-participatory-metrics/README.md

 ## Application to Research Corpora

-The first case study will focus on **peer-reviewed publications** resulting from research funded by the [AIMS-2-TRIALS](docs/case-studies/AIMS-2-TRIALS/aims_2_trials_overview.md) European consortium.

-These publications will form the analysed corpus and serve as the basis for evaluating participatory practices.
+The first case study focuses on **peer-reviewed publications** stemming from research funded by the [AIMS-2-TRIALS](docs/case-studies/AIMS-2-TRIALS/aims_2_trials_overview.md) European consortium.
+These publications constitute the initial corpus through which the *reporting* of participatory practices in autism research will be examined, using a structured framework based on the *GRIPP2-LF* checklist.

-All collected and processed documents are either publicly available or shared with the explicit consent of their authors.

-The analysis will be fully independent from the consortium or its members.

----
+The project is currently in the phase of developing a methodological protocol.
+A draft is available for consultation: [protocol_draft_for_review.md](corpus/AIMS-2-TRIALS/protocol/protocol_draft_for_review.md).

+The evaluation is conducted entirely independently from the consortium, on a voluntary basis by individuals organizing through Discord.
+Anyone interested in contributing is welcome to join: [https://discord.gg/9uk3cCyR9e](https://discord.gg/9uk3cCyR9e)

 ## License and Contribution